upcrob/jOTP/README.md

 [![Build Status](https://travis-ci.org/upcrob/jOTP.png)](https://travis-ci.org/upcrob/jOTP)

-jOTP is a lightweight web application for generating and validating one-time passwords as a secondary factor of authentication.
+jOTP is a lightweight web application, implemented as a set of RESTful services, for generating and validating one-time passwords as a secondary factor of authentication.
 Passwords may be received via email or text message.

+A common use case for jOTP is as follows:

+1. Client application displays a login page requesting that the end user enter his/her phone number.
+2. Client application requests that jOTP send a one-time password token to the phone number.
+A login page is then displayed asking for the user's username, password, and one-time use token.
+3. User receives one-time use token from jOTP and enters the token, along with his/her username and password.
+4. The client application contacts jOTP to verify the token's validity.
+If the token is valid (and the username/password combination is correct), the user is authenticated.

 ## Usage